-Under a so-called Community Rolling Action Plan (CoRAP) established by ECHA, REACH substance dossiers can be evaluated to clarify any grounds for considering whether a substance constitutes a risk to human health or to the environment.
-The objective is to request further information from the registrants of the substance to verify any suspected concern.
-BPA has been one of the first 36 substances to undergo the substance evaluation process.
-The substance evaluation, led by the German risk assessment authorities was concluded in December 2017.
+Under the so-called Community Rolling Action Plan (CoRAP) established by ECHA, REACH substance dossiers can be evaluated to clarify any grounds for considering whether a substance constitutes a risk to human health or to the environment.
+Based on the evaluation further information may be requested from the registrants of the substance to verify any suspected concern.

 Under REACH, restrictions are a targeted risk management tool to protect human health and the environment from unacceptable risks posed by chemicals.
 Restrictions may limit or ban the manufacture, placing on the market or use of a substance.

 At the initiative of the French authorities, a targeted restriction has been adopted which restricts the use of BPA in thermal paper.
 During their assessment, the ECHA Committees did not identify a risk for consumers.
 It was however concluded that potential risks to the health of workers that are handling the receipts should be addressed by setting a concentration limit of 0.02 % (w/w) for the use of BPA in thermal paper.
 The restriction is fully applicable since 2 January 2020.

 The CLP Regulation (EC) No 1272/2008 is the European Regulation on Classification, Labelling and Packaging of chemical substances and mixtures.

-The CLP ensures that hazards presented by chemical substances and mixtures are clearly communicated to workers and consumers in the EU through classification and labelling.
+The CLP aims at ensuring that hazards presented by chemical substances and mixtures are clearly communicated to workers and consumers in the EU through classification and labelling.